 Crock Pot Macaroni and Cheese is creamy, tender, and delicious.
 Family-friendly comfort food!
 It’s easy to prep in 10 minutes because there’s no need to boil the pasta before slow cooking it.

-You're going to love this recipe!
-Our family craves it!
-Once you make this tasty crock pot macaroni, you'll be hooked.
-(That's what fans say about our Slow Cooker Buffalo Chicken Mac and Cheese too!)
+You’re going to love this recipe!
+It’s one of my family’s favorites!
+Because cheese and noodles are delish!
+Once you make this tasty crock pot macaroni with evaporated milk, you’ll be hooked.
+It’s so easy.
+(That’s what fans say about our Slow Cooker Buffalo Chicken Mac and Cheese, too!)

 Besides the amazing cheesy sauce, here’s why we love it so much:

-- It's so easy and feeds a crowd, so perfect for potlucks, parties, and larger gatherings.
+• It’s easy and feeds a crowd, making it perfect for weeknight dinners, potlucks, parties, and larger gatherings.
+It’s also inexpensive.

-It's simple to throw all your ingredients in your crock and dig into the cheesy, gooey noodles a short time later.
+It’s simple to throw everything in your crock and, a short time later, dig into the cheesy, gooey noodles.

-- Elbow Macaroni Pasta - not gluten-free or quick-cooking
+• Elbow Macaroni Pasta – please do not use gluten-free or quick-cooking pasta in the recipe.

-- American Cheese - shredded or cubed from the deli department, not processed cheese slices
+• American Cheese – shredded or cubed from the deli department at the grocery store, not processed cheese slices.

 Since there’s no meat, this is a fantastic vegetarian option for your dinner table!